tjip-b/RushHour2/README.md

 - depth_random: depth random has two options, depth_random which takes **an integer** as depth limit till which it searches for a solution, and depth_random_optimalised which takes **an integer** and **an integer** as input.
 The first **integer** defines the max depth beneath which depth_random searches for a solution till it's found.
 The second **integer** improves this solution to a depth below **integer**

--build_board has the following input: python rushhour.py build_board <size of board> <number of size 2 cars> <number of size 3 cars> building 9x9 board with 12 cars with size 2 and 8 cars with size 3 would look like this:
+- build_board has the following input:
+python rushhour.py build_board <size of board> <number of size 2 cars> <number of size 3 cars> building 9x9 board with 12 cars with size 2 and 8 cars with size 3 would look like this:
 ```